 Our small faculty has limited time to meet with each individual student (especially during the final 2 weeks of the term).
 In order to begin the process of placement tests, please:

-- Submit a DVD of yourself signing.
+- Submit a video of yourself signing.
 Include:

 - Your name